What do confidential employees do with students’ information?

 - Confidential employees with supervisory responsibility for other staff members may not keep information disclosed to them by other employees confidential.

 While university employees will keep information disclosed by students private, most university employees do not work in professions that allow for legally protected confidential communications.
-Confidential campus offices include University Health Services (Counseling and Health Center) employees, the Ombuds Program, Confidential Advocates, the Respondent Resource Coordinator, as well as attorneys who represent students in university processes.
+Confidential campus offices include University Health Services (Counseling and Health Services) employees, the Ombuds Program, Confidential Advocates, the Respondent Resource Coordinator, as well as attorneys who represent students in university processes.

 Please see the Support and Resources page for confidential support options.